 It is easily cured with antibiotics that must be prescribed by a doctor.
 A lab must diagnose the chlamydia infection.
 A small urine sample is all that is needed for a chlamydia test.
 Often, people who test positive for chlamydia also test positive for gonorrhoea.
 Doctors recommend testing for both at the same time.
 If one partner tests positive, both partners need to be tested and treated.
 It reduces the risk of re-infection if they remain sexually active with each other.

 2. Gonorrhea also in the class of common STDs, is a bacterial infection that can be easily treated and cured with antibiotics.
-Often known as the drip or the clap, it thrives in the penis or the vagina.
-It can also live in the anus or the throat.
+Often known as the drip or the clap, it thrives in the male or female reproductive ogan.
+It can also live in throat.
 The CDC reports that people age 15-24 who are sexually active have the highest rate of new cases each year.
 A lab-based test is the only thing that can diagnose gonorrhoea.

 A small sample of urine is needed.
 People that have gonorrhoea often have chlamydia as well.
 Doctors recommend getting a full STD test that will screen for both of them.
 Doctors also recommend that both sexual partners get tested and treated or they could quickly re-infect one another.